 “What if this opportunity could lead to something better?”

 But now, I don’t see no as such a negative word.
-By saying no, I’m creating space.
+By learning how to say no, I’m creating space.
 Space for better clients and projects and space for me to take better care of myself.